✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 JSON-RPC 2.0: The Wire Protocol Beneath MCP #

-MCP uses JSON-RPC 2.0 as its wire protocol—a lightweight, bidirectional messaging format that supports requests, responses, and notifications over any transport.
+MCP uses JSON-RPC 2.0 as its wire protocol—a lightweight, bidirectional messaging format that supports requests, responses, and notifications over any transport, as specified in the official MCP protocol documentation.
 This choice prioritizes simplicity, debuggability, and universal parser availability over the complexity of binary protocols.

 Why JSON-RPC Over Alternatives #